ataraxao/drex/Cooperative_Wealth_Agreement.md

 The Independent Administrator may rely on the deemed effective time set forth in Section 2.4 of the Agreement and is not required to confirm actual receipt by the other Party.
 If the Independent Administrator receives an arbitration award or court order authorizing alternative service under Section 2.5, the Independent Administrator may rely on notices, orders, or awards delivered using such authorized method.

 ## 4. Ledger Duty (Event-Only)
-The Independent Administrator shall maintain the B Distribution Ledger by recording only B Distributions actually executed under Administrator Events, valued at the applicable Valuation Time.
+The Independent Administrator shall maintain the **B Distribution Ledger** by recording only **B Distributions** actually executed under Administrator Events, valued at the applicable Valuation Time.
 The Independent Administrator has no duty to perform ongoing valuations, monthly accounting, or performance reporting.

 ## 5. Liquidity Event Processing
-Upon receipt of a timely Liquidity Election within the Liquidity Window, the Independent Administrator shall:
+Upon receipt of a timely **Liquidity Election** within the Liquidity Window, the Independent Administrator shall:
 (i) determine Vehicle Account value at Liquidity Valuation Time,
 (ii) calculate the Liquidity Settlement Amount per Section 7.3.4,
-(iii) distribute per Section 7.3.6 within the timeframe required by Section 7.3.5, and
+(iii) distribute per Section 7.3.6 within the timeframe required by Section 7.3.5 **to Party B’s B Designated Account**, and
 (iv) update the B Distribution Ledger per Section 7.3.7.

 ## 6. Termination Processing
 Upon receipt of an effective Termination Notice or Deemed Termination Event, the Independent Administrator shall:
 (i) freeze the Vehicle Account as promptly as administratively possible (subject to Custodian Constraints),
 (ii) determine Vehicle Account value at Valuation Time,
-(iii) distribute per Section 7.2 (net of the B Distribution Ledger), and
+(iii) distribute per Section 7.2 (net of the B Distribution Ledger), including delivering Party B’s Share **to Party B’s B Designated Account** unless Custodian Constraints require another form, and
 (iv) update the B Distribution Ledger.

 ## 7. Holdback for Disputes
 If the Independent Administrator receives written notice that a dispute exists concerning an issue that would change distribution amounts, the Independent Administrator shall distribute undisputed amounts and hold back only the disputed incremental amount until it receives (A) joint written direction, or (B) a final arbitration award or court order.

 ## 8. Form of Distribution / Custodian Constraints
 Distributions shall be made in cash unless (i) in-kind is required or practicable as specified in the Agreement, or (ii) Custodian Constraints require otherwise.
 In-kind distributions shall be pro rata across holdings to the extent reasonably practicable, with cash-in-lieu for fractional shares where needed.
+All B Distributions must be delivered to Party B’s **B Designated Account**.

 ## 9. Fees (Pre-Authorized; Admin Reserve)
 (a) Fee Schedule (choose one or attach a schedule):